 2023 Grant

 Expected volatility (1) 74.4 %

 Risk free rate (2) 4.6 %

-Expected dividend yield (3) -
+Expected dividend yield (3)

-(1) Based upon the Company's historical stock volatility.

-(2) Based upon the continuously compounded zero-coupon U.S. Treasury yield for the term coinciding with the measurement period of the award as of valuation date.

-(3) Based upon award holders being entitled to dividends paid during the measurement period on any shares earned.
+- (1) Based upon the Company's historical stock volatility. - (2) Based upon the continuously compounded zero-coupon U.S. Treasury yield for the term coinciding with the measurement period of the award as of valuation date. - (3) Based upon award holders being entitled to dividends paid during the measurement period on any shares earned.

-Fair value of PSU awards, excluding dividend equivalent rights, is recognized on a straight-line basis over their measurement period as compensation expense.
+Fair value of PSU awards, excluding dividend equivalent rights, is generally recognized on a straight-line basis over their measurement period as compensation expense, except when certain performance metrics are achieved.
 Following the completion of the measurement period for the 2021 Grant, the Company issued 136,000 shares of Class A common stock to certain of its employees in March 2023.